TeamDaugherty/aclu-status-notifier/client/README.md

 # ACLU E-Stat

-The redesigned ACLU E-Stat application allows for the sending of notifications to complaintants in regards to status changes in their complaint.
+The ACLU E-Stat application allows for the sending of notifications to complaintants in regards to status changes in their complaint.

 The front-end application is developed using React, and his hosted in AWS Amplify.